ODishi/NICS-3D/README.md

 # NICS-3D

+THIS SHOULD BE CONSIDERED AS AN ALPHA.
+THIS HASN'T BEEN TESTED BY USERS YET!

 This is my first attempt ever at publishing code.
 I am not a programmer nor do I have any background in CS.
 I am a chemist that dabbles with coding and that wished to share the tools I have written with any who may find them to be useful.
 All this is to say that I CANNOT and DO NOT offer any warranty for the results you produce with it.
 NICS-3D uses the “orient.py” module that was written by Shane M. Parker as part of the orient-molecule repository (https://github.com/smparker/orient-molecule/tree/master).
 I have made slight modifications to the output that this module produces so it will fit my code, but the rest of the code remains as it was originally written.